pounders82/pounders82.github.io/index.md

 													<!--project popup description-->
 													<p>
 														This project is simple application that I created in order to practice the concepts of JavaFx.
 This program displays a color.
-There are 6 buttons that allow the user to adjust up or down the Hue, Brightness and Saturation.
+There are 6 buttons that allow the user to adjust up or down the Hue, Brightness and Saturation and the new color is displayed.
 													</p>

 												</div>